BlockTimeWorld/LiquidityCrawler/README.md

 # LiquidityCrawler
-A bot that monitors liquidity pools pays out rewards
+A bot that monitors liquidity pools and pays out rewards